fregante/video-canvas/readme.md

 });
 ```

-If you want to make a custom draw call, pass a function as `drawCall`
+If you want to customize the draw call, pass your drawing function as `drawCall`

 ```js
 const canvas = videoCanvas(video, {